xta0/xta0.me/_posts/2024-07-10-GenAI-LLM-Transformer-Architecture.md

 ## Model Example

-To piece everything together, we will be using the Microsoft's `Phi-3-mini-4k-instruct`
+To piece everything together, we will be using Microsoft's `Phi-3-mini-4k-instruct`

 ```python
 # get the model